AugustusHsu/Training-Tool/README.md

   - [x] Can Edit Item
     - [x] ~Use LineEdit or~Add `edit buttom` at right bottom
   - [ ] Check Box (Not Sure)
-  - [ ] `defualt` Parameter have Different Color or Icon
+  - [ ] `defualt` Parameter have Different Color or Icon (Not Sure)
-- [ ] Check the parameter is independent
+- [ ] Check the parameter is not duplicate
 - [x] Add StackWidget to Show the Paramter

-- [ ] Use TabWidget to construct other function
-- [ ] Right bottom button to send the parameter to next step
+- [ ] Make right bottom button to send the parameter to next step

 - [ ] Resize the Widget Size